numaproj/numalogic/docs/quick-start.md

 ### Training

-Initially there is no ML model present, to trigger training do a curl command and send any data to the pipeline.
+Initially, there is no ML model present; to trigger training do a curl command and send any data to the pipeline.

 The training data is from [train_data.csv](https://github.com/numaproj/numalogic/tree/main/examples), which follows a sinusoidal pattern where values fall in the range 200-350.